 The influence of personality on the images in dreams

 Some images are an expression of the archetypes of the inevitable personalization, which is converted to the needs of a particular person, the dreamer.
-It is therefore important to consider the meaning of the symbols for the individual.
+It is therefore essential to consider the meaning of the symbols for the individual.

 “Take for example a dream in which the number of “Thirteen” occurs.
 It is crucial to know believes of the person who saw the dream.
 Such a number may be an unfortunate sign in the dream for the person or it indicates other supporters of superstitions.
 The result of this dream interpretation will depend on the answer.
 In the first case it is necessary to take into account that the “curse” of “thirteen” still dominates the dreamer’s personality (which means that he will be unhappy in a hotel room under that number, or in the company of thirteen persons).
 In the latter case, “thirteen” is no more than uncivil or even insulting references.
 Obviously, this number is deprived of its usual emotional coloring for a rational person.

 It means that none symbol occurring in a dream cannot be separated from the person who saw it and none dream cannot be interpreted directly and unambiguously.
-Each person has a unique method of compensating and supplementing the impact on the subconscious mind and it should be taken into account during dream analysis. "
+Each person has a unique method of compensating and supplementing the impact on the subconscious mind, and it should be taken into account during dream analysis. “

-But there are numerous common themes as typical flight, the fall, the appearance in a public place in the nude, the pursuit of wild animals or wrestling with someone with useless weapon, but such dreams have to always to be seen in the full context, not giving them a certain meaning for ever.
+But there are numerous standard themes as typical flight, the fall, the appearance in a public place in the nude, the pursuit of wild animals or wrestling with someone with useless weapon, but such dreams have to always to be seen in the full context, not giving them a particular meaning for ever.
 Frequently recurring dreams may indicate some consequences after trauma caused by prejudice against something or some significant turn in the fate of the future.
-Nightmares are also an indication of some important aspect, which appeared in the dreamer's life or to a specific problem, hindering the development of the individual.
+Nightmares are also an indication of some important aspect, which appeared in the dreamer’s life or to a specific problem, hindering the development of the individual.

 The importance of dream analysis